 The following are upside and downside risks to the Bank's baseline scenario regarding the economy.
 First, there is uncertainty regarding developments in overseas economies.
-Specifically, the following are considered as risks: developments in emerging and commodity-exporting economies, particularly China; developments in the U.S. economy and the impact of its monetary policy on global financial markets; the consequences stemming from the United Kingdom's vote to leave the European Union (EU) and their effects; prospects regarding the European debt problem, including the financial sector; and geopolitical risks.
+Specifically, the following are considered as risks: developments in the U.S. economy and the impact of its monetary policy on global financial markets; developments in emerging and commodity-exporting economies, particularly China; the consequences stemming from the United Kingdom's vote to leave the European Union (EU) and their effects; prospects regarding the European debt problem, including the financial sector; and geopolitical risks.
+If these risks were to materialize, they could exert downward pressure on economic activity.
+On the other hand, as market participants and economic entities factor them in to a certain extent, the economy could deviate upward from the baseline scenario depending on how they play out.